 Driven by increasing awareness of health and environmental concerns, and a growing appreciation among chefs for heirloom vegetables and artisanal produce, more fine-dining establishments are offering thoughtful vegetarian tasting menus that give centrestage roles to innovative preparations of fruit, vegetables and fungi.

-From refined Zen Buddhist vegetarian cuisine in Japan and China to raucous, hearty plant-based fare in New York city, we’ve rounded up seven MICHELIN-starred establishments around the world offering delicious vegetarian cooking.
+From refined Zen Buddhist vegetarian cuisine in Japan and China to raucous, hearty plant-based fare in Los Angeles, we’ve selected some MICHELIN-starred establishments around the world offering delicious vegetarian cooking.

 What our inspectors say: “Just a stone’s throw from Yonghe Temple, this upmarket restaurant is remodelled from a courtyard house and features a glass-roofed dining room.
-The Taiwanese chef honed his skills at his grandparents’ restaurant of the same name.
-Try his tasting menu for culinary highlights, such as honeylocust, fox nuts and peas, as well as rice with assorted mushrooms and peach resin, both delivering a nice contrast of textures.”
+Try chef Gary Yin's tasting menu for culinary highlights, such as honeylocust, fox nuts and peas, as well as rice with assorted mushrooms and peach resin, both delivering a nice contrast of textures."

 What our inspectors say: "If you crave taro fish or chicken nuggets made with soy, you’re in the wrong place.
 Championing the ideals of natural, eco-conscious and artistic culinary creations, this destination strives to mix and match authentic tastes and textures of various ingredients, while refusing to imitate any meat dish.
 Produce is sourced from all over China and the presentations are exquisite.
 Meticulous service completes the experience.
 Pre-book the private rooms."